Signed in as:

 filler@godaddy.com

 Yes, it is very nice.
-Then the coax won't affect the tuning of the antenna and virtually all of your signal current will actually flow into the antenna, which preserves its gain and radiation pattern.
-Whatever signal current we let escape down the coax shield as common mode current compromises the antenna's performance, causes Radio Frequency Interference (RFI) to other electronic devices (including the ones in our radio shack), and increases our receiver noise floor.
+Once isolated, the coax won't affect the tuning of your antenna and virtually all of your signal current will actually flow into the antenna, which preserves its gain and radiation pattern.
+You hear better, others hear you better.

-A Common Mode Choke is the device that allows us to "isolate" the feedline from the antenna.
+A Common Mode Choke is the device that allows you to "isolate" the coax feedline from your antenna.
 Placing a Common Mode Choke at the feed point of an antenna system "breaks" the connection that allows common mode current to flow on the coax shield.
-This isolation helps maintain the native characteristics of the antenna, prevents Radio Frequency Interference (RFI), and reduces received noise.
+This isolation helps maintain the native characteristics of your antenna, prevents Radio Frequency Interference (RFI), and reduces received noise.

 This high impedance "encourages" your signal to flow into the antenna rather than back along the coax shield, thereby improving the performance of the antenna while reducing interference and received noise.